public enum CacheMode extends java.lang.Enum<CacheMode>

 When the cache overflows, JE must evict some records from the cache.
 By default, JE uses a Least Recently Used (LRU) algorithm for determining which records to evict.
 With the LRU algorithm, JE makes a best effort to evict the "coldest" (least recently used or accessed) records and to retain the "hottest" records in the cache for as long as possible.

-Note that JE uses an approximate LRU approach with some exceptions and special cases.
+JE uses an approximate LRU approach with some exceptions and special cases.

 1) Dirty BINs and INs are evicted only after eviction of all non-dirty BINs and INs.
 This is important to reduce logging and associated cleaning costs.
+When an off-heap cache is configured, BINs and INs are evicted from the main cache without regard to whether they are dirty.
+Dirty BINs and INs are evicted last, as just described, only from the off-heap cache.

 2) A BIN may be mutated to a BIN-delta to reclaim memory, rather